Autistic and Neurodiverse Relationships

 Two fencers engage

 Anyway, it’s increasingly clear to me that autistic folks and ADHDers and AuDHDers may struggle interpersonally for a variety of reasons.
-Whether you are talking to a “Neurotypical” (NT) or another ND, clashing needs and conversation styles and paces may lend to friction and communication breakdowns.
-The wider the gap, the bigger the challenge, and the greater the double empathy problem: the need for both sides to try to come to the middle a bit, not just one or the other.
+Whether you are talking to a “Neurotypical” (NT) or another neurodivergent person (ND), clashing needs and conversation styles and paces may lend to friction and communication breakdowns.
+The wider the gap, the bigger the challenge, and the greater the double empathy problem: the need for both sides to try to come to the middle a bit and try to see the other’s point of view, not just one side or the other only.
 (Any neurotype.)

 Many relationships, married or not can struggle too for the same reasons.
 I’ve only just recently learned there’s a whole tag and community devoted to this topic called “Cassandra Syndrome“, as it started out primarily as a place for (allegedly) NT wives to get support around living with their autistic husbands in cishet normie marriages.
 But… wiser minds have prevailed, and some folks like Jodi Carlton, M.Ed. have expanded it to include autistic wives of NT husbands, and or ND-NT any -combo (same sex as well as heteronormative) AND… even ND-ND with opposing styles and needs.
 (E.g. a loud, fast-moving/talking ADHDer with a quieter and slower-speaking less verbal autistic.
 Or just two very different autistics with clashing needs and preferences.)